 Allie has a unique mix of library training coupled with technical know-how.
 She studied Computer & Information Science at Brooklyn College before going on to obtain her Master’s degree in Library & Information Science from Rutgers, The State University of New Jersey.
 As such, she is adept at bridging the technical and library aspects of projects, including the communication gap between technical jargon and librarian lingo.

-She’s mom to a rambunctious toddler who makes her laugh and partner to a start-up co-founder & C.T.O. who brews her sour beer.
+She’s mom to a rambunctious toddler who makes her laugh, and partner to an Infrastructure Engineer at CoinTracker who brews her sour beer.